Last updated March 19th, 2023.

 For the purposes of this guide, we’re focusing on condominium projects.
 Most developers build a bit of everything including houses though.

 Not being included here doesn’t necessarily make other companies bad.
 Just be careful and check any developer’s history, finances, and reputation.

-And to make things clear: nobody paid me for this guide.
-It’s based purely off my nine years’ of experience in Thailand’s property market as an investor and owner of multiple properties.
+And to make things clear: nobody paid for this guide.
+It’s based purely my experience in Thailand’s property market, as an investor and owner of multiple properties for over a decade.

 Founded in 1984, Sansiri is one of Thailand’s oldest and largest real estate developers.
 It’s perhaps the nation’s most reputable too.

-They boast dozens of different projects and sell just about every type of residence.
-Whether you’re buying a condo, townhouse, or mansion, Sansiri is an experienced builder.
+They’ve completed dozens of different projects and sell just about any type of residential property you could image.
+No matter if you’re buying a condo, townhouse, or mansion, Sansiri is an experienced builder.

 One of few Thailand property developers that extensively covers every price point, Sansiri sells everything from entry range condos to the most expensive building in Thailand.

 Condos at Sansiri’s 98 Wireless project sell for a whopping THB600,000 (US$18,000) per square meter.
 They start at around US$3 million.